17. Example [nuxt-20]: Porting the [vuejs-22] example

 this.showError = false

-// store the received data in the [business] layer
+// the received data is stored in the [business] layer

-// we can proceed to the tax calculation
+// we can move on to tax calculation

 } catch (error) {

-// We propagate the error to the main component
+// the error is traced back to the main component

 this.$emit('error', error)